coder/coder/examples/lima/README.md

 This will:
 - Start an Ubuntu 22.04 VM
-- Install Docker from the official repos
+- Install Docker and Terraform from the official repos
 - Install Coder using the [installation script](https://coder.com/docs/coder-oss/latest/install#installsh)
 - Generates an initial user account `admin@coder.com` with a randomly generated password (stored in the VM under `/home/${USER}.linux/.config/coderv2/password`)
 - Initializes a [sample Docker template](https://github.com/coder/coder/tree/main/examples/templates/docker-code-server) for creating workspaces